-Preview: 2022 BMW i4 coming with up to 523 hp, 300 miles of range
+Preview: 2022 BMW i4 revealed with 523 hp, 300 miles of range

-BMW Group used its annual general meeting held on Wednesday to reveal its upcoming BMW i4 in production guise for the first time.
+BMW Group used its annual general meeting held on Wednesday in Munich, Germany, to reveal its upcoming BMW i4 in production guise for the first time.

 The battery-electric sport sedan is due to start sales in 2021 though timing for the United States is yet to be announced.
 At present we expect it to reach these shores in early 2022 as a 2022 model.
 That's when BMW will start sales of its iX electric crossover here.